-Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+Some medicines can be harmful to take when you are having streptozocin.
 This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-Streptozocin can affect your fertility (being able to get pregnant or father a child).
-If you are worried about this, you can talk to your doctor before treatment starts.
+Streptozocin can affect your fertility.
+If you are worried about this, talk to your doctor before treatment starts.

 If you have sex within the first couple of days of having chemotherapy, you need to use a condom.
 This is to protect your partner in case there is any chemotherapy in semen or vaginal fluid.

-Women are advised not to breastfeed during treatment and for a few months after.
+Women are advised not to breastfeed during treatment and for a few months after treatment.
 This is in case there is chemotherapy in their breast milk.

 Medical and dental treatment

-Talk to your cancer doctor or nurse if you think you need dental treatment.
-Always tell your dentist you are having chemotherapy.
+If you think you need dental treatment, talk to your cancer doctor or nurse.
+You should always tell your dentist you are having chemotherapy.